Though they are loyal to their family, these dogs can be shy around strangers.

 This high-protein dog food contains glucosamine, phosphorous, and calcium for strong bones and joints, to help reduce Texas Heelers’ chances of hip dysplasia.
 With chicken as the first ingredient, the balance of quality protein and complex carbs supports these dogs’ active lifestyles.
 There’s also omegas for good skin and coat condition and Vitamin A and taurine for eye health.

-Visit amazon and see if your Texas Heeler thrives on Blue Buffalo Wilderness High Protein Natural Adult Dog Food.
+Visit Chewy or Amazon and see if your Texas Heeler thrives on Blue Buffalo Wilderness High Protein Natural Adult Dog Food.

 Texas Heeler Maintenance and Grooming